gmag11/Pocket2FA/README.md

 ### For End Users

 - A running instance of [2FAuth](https://github.com/Bubka/2FAuth) (version compatible with API specifications included in this project)
-- Mobile device (Android/iOS) or Windows PC
+- Mobile device (Android) or Windows/Linux PC
 - Internet connection for initial synchronization

 ### For Developers